ayushgarg1224/wikispeedier/README.md

 UIUC CS 225 | Fall 2022.

 ## Overview
 This project is based on the game Wikispeedia, a web game where players attempt to get from one Wikipedia article to another exclusively through clicking links.
 Our project is designed to determine the shortest path between any two articles.
 This utilizes the Wikispeedia navigation paths dataset provided by SNAP.
 We have implemented three different algorithms to achieve this, each of which is described in detail below.
+Once all three algorithms are done compiling, we represent their runtimes in a table as a means of comparing their runtimes.

 ## Algorithms
 ##### **Breadth First Search (BFS)**